 If California police arrested you for drunk or drugged driving after you failed a field sobriety test, you need experienced legal help on your side.
 Some situations deem the results of field sobriety tests inadmissible in court, and an experienced DUI defense attorney may help you determine this.

 Trust the Santa Barbara DUI lawyers with the Aron Law Firm to defend your rights and protect your freedom.
 Led by former California Deputy District Attorney William Aron, our team of DUI defense lawyers is here to help you develop a thoughtful and effective strategy that may prove your innocence in court.
 After a DUI arrest in California, contact the Aron Law Firm and speak with an accomplished DUI defense attorney about your situation.
-Schedule a free and confidential consultation today by completing a contact form or calling 805-618-1768.
+Schedule a confidential consultation today by completing a contact form or calling 805-618-1768.